Lagrangian Dual Decision Rules for Multistage Stochastic Mixed Integer Programming: Problem Statement

 \subsection{Stagewise Lagrangian Dual}

 In the SW dual, the constraints linking consecutive stages are relaxed, namely the \emph{state equations}.
 Let $ \pi_t(\xisupt) \in \R^{\mstatet}, t\in\set{T} $ be the dual variables associated with constraints \eqref{eq:const-state-equation}.
-For fixed dual functions $ \pi_t: \R^{\ell^t} \rightarrow \R^{\mstatet}, t\in\set{T} $, the SW Lagrangian relaxation problem is defined as \bsub \esub which decomposes by $ t $ and $ \xi $, thus yields a deterministic mixed integer program (MIP) per stage and scenario.
+For fixed dual functions $ \pi_t: \R^{\ell^t} \rightarrow \R^{\mstatet}, t\in\set{T} $, the SW Lagrangian relaxation problem is defined as \bsub \esub which decomposes by \revtwo{ stage $ t $ and sample path $ \xi^T $, thus can be solved by solving an independent deterministic mixed-integer program (MIP) per stage $t$ (stage-decomposable) and scenario $\xi^T$ (path-decomposable)}.
 As the Lagrangian relaxation problem provides a valid lower bound on the optimal value of the {\MSMIP} problem, the stagewise Lagrangian dual problem aims to find the dual functions providing the best bound